Friday, January 10, 2025

 Nassau with Natalia

-Very disorganized - last minute busy packing, cell, not printing what I asked her.
-She bought a data package and did not tell me, I figured it out myself
+Very disorganized - last-minute busy packing, cell, not printing what I asked her.
+She bought a data package without telling me.
+I figured it out myself.

-We met at MacDonalds where I updated my iPhone on their wifi
+We met at McDonald's, where I updated my iPhone on their wifi.

 Walked 2 km to the boat.
 Had a beer.
 Did not have supper.
-She was tired and slept for 12 hours and snored a lot.
+She was tired, so she slept for 12 hours and snored a lot.

 Bought shampoo and hair spray